Crafterdark/Desert-Temple-Loot-Simulation/README.md

 # Desert Temple Loot Simulator

-- The main objective of this program is filtering loot in Desert Temple.
-(Which is faster than manually checking it ingame)
+- The main objective of this program is filtering and predicting loot in the Desert Temple structure that is found in Minecraft.
+(Faster than manual check)
 - It can be used to find new any% Set Seed Glitchless seeds, used for Minecraft speedrunning.
 - It can be also used for Category Extensions or other categories.

+Important:

-- Credit to Mojang for the "enchanting & looting" systems.
+- Full credit to Mojang for the "enchanting" and "looting" systems.
-These systems were reworked from the game code and reused for the purpose explained above.
+These systems were reworked, reduced and rewritten from the original game code only to be reused for the purpose explained above.

+- This is NOT an official Minecraft product or program [!]

 Feature: